-The European Union Humanitarian Aid Partnership (EUHAP) operates through the European Commission’s Civil Protection and Humanitarian Aid Operations Department (DG ECHO).
-In international humanitarian crises to help victims of man-made atrocities and natural catastrophes worldwide.
+The European Union Humanitarian Aid Policy (EUHAP) operates through the European Commission’s Civil Protection and Humanitarian Aid Operations Department (DG ECHO) in international humanitarian crises to help victims of man-made atrocities and natural catastrophes worldwide.
 EUHAP is a subject of vibrant debates given its sensitive scope of intervention and institutional uniqueness.
 This results, first, in discussions of the reason and legitimacy of humanitarian aid as well as the goals and impact on domestic politics of both donors and recipients.
 Second, EUHAP is institutionally provided with parallel competences that allow simultaneous and autonomous interventions of the European Union and Member States in humanitarian crises.
 This means that the EU and Member States can formally carry out independent humanitarian aid without obligation to coordinate.
 This makes EUHAP particularly relevant regarding the role of the EU as a humanitarian aid provider, the relations between the EU and Member States, the policy governance, and the policy implementation principles.

 First, coordination and cooperation between the EU and Member States are de facto essential, given the collective nature and global effects of humanitarian crises.
 Shared competence regulation through EUHAP may enhance the effectiveness of joint operations, overcome inefficient division of labor, and avoid divergence between intervention expected outcome and real performance.

 Second, parallel competences give to the EU the formal competence to carry out humanitarian actions and conduct a common policy, while Member States’ autonomous actions are not prevented.
 Indeed, despite the undeniable benefits of multilateral intervention, Member States may opt for bilateralism due to concerns for domestic autonomy and sovereignty breaches.
 Such collective action problems risk affecting policy coherence and effectiveness.